MerginMaps/docs/src/manage/dashboard.md

 ![Mergin Maps Subscriptions details](./subscriptions/subscriptions.jpg "Mergin Maps Subscriptions details")

-Click on **Manage subscription** to visit the subscription management portal where you can update the subscription plan, billing information, see invoices and upcoming payments
+Click on **Manage subscription** to visit the subscription management portal where you can update the subscription plan, billing information, see invoices and upcoming payments.
+The subscription management portal can also be [accessed using a link](./subscriptions/#accessing-subscription-management-portal-directly-without-mergin-maps-account).
 ![Mergin Maps subscription management portal](./subscriptions/stripe-merginmaps-subcription.jpg "Mergin Maps subscription management portal")

 ::: tip